datachainlab/iroha-ibc-modules/README.md

 ```shell
 $ make e2e-test
 ```
-Then, Packets are sent and received between the 2 chains by an ICS-20 module customized for iroha
+Then, Packets are sent and received between the 2 chains by an ICS-20 module customized for Iroha